-When Steph Houghton put away an indirect free-kick for England against Cameroon at the Women’s World Cup, many fans’ minds instantly turned back 22 years.
+When Steph Houghton scored an indirect free-kick for England against Cameroon at the Women’s World Cup in 2019, many fans’ minds instantly turned back 22 years.

 The roll back, the full team of players assembled on the line, the ability to find the corner anyway… it could only remind us of one thing.

 When you add in the instinctively raised right arm, it was impossible for Houghton to not remind us of an Alan Shearer strike more than two decades earlier.

 England’s opponents at Wembley in April 1997, Georgia, were embarking on their first World Cup qualifying campaign as an independent nation.

 They’d given a good account of themselves in Euro 96 qualifying, thanks in no small part to Georgi Kinkladze, but England had already won in Tbilisi thanks to goals from Teddy Sheringham and Les Ferdinand.